devdeepak06/devdeepak06/README.md

 <br>

 - ⚡ Currently learning DSA with Java and Full Stack Web Development.
 - 🔭 I have completed my Bachelors in Electronic Engineering from Rajkiya Engineering College, Kannauj (Uttar Pradesh).
 - 🔭 I am really passionate about Software Development, Full Stack Web Development and AI.
 - 💬 My Personal motive is to give my full potential to learn about AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.
 - Currently learning Web Development by Coding Ninjas.
-- I’m currently open for an Intern or a new job opportunity, this is <a target="_blank" href="https://drive.google.com/file/d/15eUuqqDJKwnTqcdvnFJdlu0G0sTNBfgF/view?usp=share_link">my resume.</a>
+- I’m currently open for an Intern or a new job opportunity, this is <a href="https://drive.google.com/file/d/15eUuqqDJKwnTqcdvnFJdlu0G0sTNBfgF/view?usp=share_link" target="_blank">my resume.</a>

 <br><br>